Petras Polekauskas: Post-war

 Polekauskas remained in West Germany until 1951, sharing the fate of tens of thousands of refugees from Lithuania.
 From there, he emigrated to the USA.
 On 18 February 1951, Polekauskas set sail from the port of Bremerhaven onboard the USNS General Harry Taylor, among a crowd of similar emigrants from Central and Eastern Europe.
 He arrived in New York on March 3 and settled permanently in Hartford, Connecticut.
 Polekauskas struggled to settle down in US.
 He was granted American citizenship on 10 April 1959.
 In Hartford, Polekauskas met his wife, Alena Levytė-Polekauskienė, also from Lithuania, and started a family.
 Together, they bought a coffeehouse-cafeteria in 1960 and lived rather well.

 Polekauskas was active in Hartford's Lithuanian community, belonged to the local Lithuanian Roman Catholic parish and the local section of the Lithuanian War Veterans' Association (Lietuvių karių veteranų sąjunga, abbreviated as LKVS) "Ramovė".

 Death

-Petras Polekauskas died in 1965 April 12 or 19, either Middletown or Hartford, Connecticut.
-In his obituary, he was described as "pleasant and accommodating" and that we was nostalgically longing for his native land.
+Polekauskas killed himself on 12 April 1965 in Middletown, Connecticut.
+Two men said they saw him jump off the Arrigoni Bridge into the Connecticut River.
+His body was found in the water several days later.
+In Polekauskas's obituary, he was described as "pleasant and accommodating" and that he was nostalgically longing for his native land.

 Family life

-His wife was Alena Levytė-Polekauskienė, which he met in Hartford.
+His wife was Alena Levytė-Polekauskienė, whom he met in Hartford.
 He also had a sister, Marija Stalauskienė, who remained in Lithuania.